Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ## Defining the `Answer` value object...

 The last part before the `Exam` aggregate is ready is to define the available answers for the questions.
-In this case, the `Answer` class will be defined as a `ValueObject` descendant. *Value Object* classes are characterised by both qualities: They are immutable and the way to identify them is through their field values.
+In this case, the `Answer` class will be defined as a `ValueObject` descendant. *Value Object* classes are characterised by two qualities: They are immutable and the way to identify them is through their field values.
 To know more about this concept it is recommended to read the [TODO: link to architecture].

 In this case, the `Answer` class will be composed of two simple attributes, the `text` containing the answer itself and a `correct` boolean flag.
 This strategy will allow to extend the implementation to multiple-answer questions without so much effort.